OpenDataHack2018org/prob_meteogram/README.md

 # Proposed solution

 The solution I propose is an inuitive way of visualizing the probabilistic information of an ensemble forecast in the form of a meteogram (as the public is mostly interested in the weather at a given location).
 By "intuitive" I mean a meteogram that is easy to understand for everyone without a statistics background.
 It is supposed to present the future weather at a given location in a very condensed way, such that 10 seconds are enough to understand what you are likely to expect and what the possible extremes are.
 I believe that the additional information about the uncertainty of a forecast will increase public confidence in weather forecasting, important for a wider outreach of publicly funded data.

+# Dependencies

+    Geopy, tzwhere

+can be installed via pip.